 Miriam Katin, graphic novelist and author of We Are on Our Own and Letting It Go

-Libicki, Seliktar and Yelin take on the responsibility to continue the chain of transmission.
-Their graphic novels are an act of resistance against forgetting, denying or not willing to face the truth.
+"But I Live – a beautiful title – offers the stories of four survivors who shared their traumatic memories with three talented artists who have created three outstanding visual journeys.
+Readers discover not only the survivors personal experience but also the emotion of creation.
+Libicki, Seliktar, and Yelin take on the responsibility to continue the chain of transmission.
+Their graphic novels are an act of resistance against forgetting, denying, or not willing to face the truth.
 Too many survivors left us taking their untold testimony to eternity.
 But I Live transforms memory into accessible beautiful images in one of the most popular art forms."

-"A unique and compelling experience, by surrounding these unimaginable tales of survival and loss through testimony, through the combined narrative power of words and pictures, and through historical facts, I got an immensity of feeling – quiet, loud, raging, pensive, but most of all, true.
-The art is captivating, from the bright, saturated inks of A Kind of Resistance to the subdued, almost mid-century modern graphics of Thirteen Secrets, to the rich, realistic palette and imagery that crosses the barriers of time and space in But I Live, all the stories cast a spell that bridges the ‘now’ with the unimaginable ‘then.’
+"A unique and compelling experience.
+These unimaginable tales of survival and loss, told through testimony, the combined narrative power of words and pictures, and historical facts, gave me an immensity of feeling – quiet, loud, raging, pensive, but most of all, true.
+The art is captivating, from the bright, saturated inks of 'A Kind of Resistance' to the subdued, almost mid-century modern graphics of 'Thirteen Secrets' to the rich, realistic palette and imagery that crosses the barriers of time and space in 'But I Live.'
+All the stories cast a spell that bridges the ‘now’ with the unimaginable ‘then.’
 When you combine these narratives (in words and pictures) with the scholarship, and the humanity of all the authors, this book provides an indispensable and true way of both confronting the past and questioning the present and the future.
 A marvel of cross disciplinary invention."

 "Three candid, powerfully compelling, childhood stories about young lives blighted by Nazi tyranny, illustrated as if for children’s books, by artists whose interpretations do not waver from confronting the unbearable."